AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/creating-a-workflow.md

 role: Business Practitioner, Developer, Administrator
 level: Beginner
 ---
-# Creating a workflow {#how-to-create-a-workflow-in-adobe-campaign-standard}
+# Create a workflow {#how-to-create-a-workflow-in-adobe-campaign-standard}

 Workflows can be used in different contexts, as for example: